 You should make an appointment with your local GP if you have a health concern.
 We have made changes to how we provide care to make it safer for you during the coronavirus pandemic.
 You may notice a difference in the way your call is dealt with and the questions you are asked before you can make an appointment.
 Don’t worry, our priority is still getting you seen by the right person at the right time for you.

 Something more serious?

 If you have already contacted your pharmacist or GP and your symptoms have got worse or you have more severe symptoms to those listed above, you may need to contact:

-- Ramsey MIU – For minor illnesses and injuries that need immediate attention.
+- Ramsey MIU – Open 8am - 8pm daily for minor illnesses and injuries that need immediate attention.
 You do not need an appointment however you can contact them on 811800 before your attendance where you will be seen by an experienced nurse practitioner or GP

 Could it be coronavirus?

 If you have a high temperature, a new, continuous cough, shortness of breath or a loss or change to your sense of smell or taste, it could be coronavirus (COVID-19).